infinity-spark-jbmdl/afwerx-guides/docs/contracting-and-finance/sbir-phase-III-execution.md

 *   Securing non-SBIR funding
 *   Defining the requirement (SOO/SOW)  (start with SBIR II SOW)
-*   Providing Requirements Package to the Contracting Officer items include:
+*   Providing Requirements Package to the Contracting Officer which may include:
     *   Period of Performance
     *   Type of Government Funds
     *   CDRLs